Spread over two days, the Techathon event consists of core challenges.

 Work on the challenges must end by 2pm on the second day.
 Parents / guardians are very welcome to join us to see what everyone has made.
 This will then be followed by the Award Ceremony where the winning teams will receive their prizes.

-16:30 Doors close on Day 1 (you can continue creating at home if you wish!)
+16:00 Doors close (although you can still continue creating at home if you wish!)

-14:45 Non-staying parents/guardians invited to see what everyone has made at the Place, 1st Floor
+14:00 Non-staying parents/guardians are invited to see what everyone has made

 The Techathon is organised by Step into Tech, a not-for-profit that aims to help young people reach their full tech potential.